 You can fold it up and lock it back on the trailer hitch while you’re at the game and never have to worry about someone stealing it.
 After the game you can be back up and running in minutes.

-GoGalley is designed for portability, but there is no reason it can't be used in your back yard.
-It can be opened up into a straight line as in the photo above, or in a V shape, or even a U shape making for a very compact and efficient kitchen.
+GoGalley is designed for portability, but there is no reason it can’t be used as your back yard BBQ.
+It can be opened up into a straight line, or in a V shape, or even a U shape making for a very compact and efficient kitchen.
 The wheels on the side cabinets lock tight when you decide on your configuration.

 Burner/boiler/fryer.
 The left side has a big cast iron burner that puts out 25,000 BTU.
 There are three levels on which it can be set.
 Raise it up to use a large skillet, wok, or griddle; drop it down low to insert the capacious six gallon aluminum cauldron that comes with the system.
 The pot has a perforated insert.
 You can fry a pretty good size turkey in that baby or boil a mess of lobsters.
 If you are foolish enough to overfill the turkey fryer or put a frozen bird into the oil and it overflows and catches on fire, there is an emergency fuel turn-off under the grill that goes from open to closed with a quarter turn.

 Work tables.
 Then raise up the two 29″ long stainless steel work tables, one on each side, and there enough room for prep and serving.
 They are sturdy enough to hold whatever you need, but I wouldn’t sit on them.
 The wing on the left has a hole for a standard 13 gallon garbage bag and a ring that holds it in place.
 There are even tool hooks on the tables.
 Nice details.